IL2HorusTeam/il2fb-mission-parser/docs/parsers/wing.rst

 ``Wing`` section.
 This section contains a list of defined air flights.

 Each line contains an ID of a single air flight.
-ID consists of regiment code or default squadron prefix, squadron number and flight number.
+ID consists of regiment code or default squadron prefix, squadron index and flight index.

 Section example::